Primary Election Date

 Polling locations can be found in several places: Many counties now post the polling locations on their website, most Texas newspapers publish the polling locations prior to every election or you can call the person that handles the Election Duties in your county to find the polling locations.
 If you have your voter registration certificate, it will list your precinct number.
 When you call, tell the person that answers the phone your precinct number to find out where your polling place is located.

 ***During Early Voting, you are generally allowed to vote at any polling location within the county.
-On Election Day, you are generally required to vote in your local precinct.
+On Election Day, you are sometimes required to vote in your local precinct.
 For more information visit .

 What is the last day to register to vote?